Radio Communication After a Disaster

 - HAM Radios

-How common are these?
-My 3, 5 and 7 year old daughters even have a pair of Hello Kitty FRS/GMRS Radios to play with (not everything prepper related has to be camouflage, have some fun).
+How common are these radios?
+They are available at sporting goods stores and big box stores.
+I even found a pair of Hello Kitty FRS/GMRS Radios for my daughters (not everything prepper related has to be camouflage, have some fun).

 Another really nice set of features for the MURS band: